Is this true? Can drinking soda cause kidney stones? Are dark sodas worse than others?

 Sugar in Soda

-Most sodas are sweetened with fructose, a type of sugar.
-Time and time again, fructose has been associated with kidney stones.
+Most sodas are sweetened with fructose, a type of sugar that has been associated with kidney stones.
 Fructose can increase urinary calcium, oxalate and uric acid.
-High levels of these substances in urine can cause kidney stones.
+As research has shown, high levels of these substances in urine can cause kidney stones.
 (2)

 Sugar in other beverages can cause kidney stones too.
 Punch, sweet tea, lemonade, and some fruit juices have been associated with kidney stones.
 (1) (3)

 It is important to know that fructose in fruit does not cause kidney stones.
 In fact, people who eat more fruit (and veggies!) are much less likely to have kidney stones.
-(4) (5) The amount of fructose in fruit is significantly less than in soda.
-And, fruit has many other beneficial components such as fiber, potassium and other vitamins and minerals.
+(4) (5) Reason being, the amount of fructose in fruit is significantly less than in soda.
+Not only that, fruit also has many other beneficial components such as fiber, potassium and other vitamins and minerals.

 Phosphoric Acid in Soda

-Cola, specifically, has a lot of phosphoric acid in it.
-Other kinds of sodas usually do not have phosphoric acid.
+Cola, specifically, has a lot of phosphoric acid in it which may be why soda can cause kidney stones.
+Non-Cola sodas usually do not have phosphoric acid.

 Some studies have shown a higher risk of kidney stones, and harmful changes in urine in people who drink cola (6) (7) (8).
 However, others have shown a modest reduced risk.
 (1)

 Some articles have suggested that phosphoric acid dissolves kidney stones.
 This is not true.
-No food or supplement can dissolve kidney stones.
+In fact, there is no food or supplement that can dissolve kidney stones.
 However, nutrition can play an big role in prevention!

 Bottom Line: Because phosphoric acid is harmful for people with kidney disease, this indicates it generally is not good for kidneys.
 I would steer clear of dark sodas for kidney stone prevention.